ianroller4/Technical-Writing-Portfolio/GAME_GUIDE.md

 The Tracker is the first enemy you can expect to encounter in the arena.

 The Tracker is a being of focus, commitment, and sheer will.
 A Tracker will chase the player no matter where they try to run to.
-You cannot stop for a moment for a tracker will find you eventually.
+You cannot stop for a moment, for a tracker will find you eventually.

 <br>
 <br>